zeppe-lin/jukebox/README.md

   * added Trinity-like icons to approximate the look and feel to [trinity-gtk-theme](https://github.com/zeppe-lin/trinity-gtk-theme)
   * removed Elementary icons
-  * updated Artistinfo plugin to show all available albums from last.fm and search Artist on torrent trackers
+  * updated Artistinfo plugin: show all available albums from last.fm and search Artist on torrent trackers
   * updated Notify plugin: more actions and icon buttons if notification daemon supports `action-icons` capability
   * added new option "minimize main window instead of hide"
-  * ported gmusicbrowser's little fixes and adjustments for new mpv versions
+  * ported gmusicbrowser's little fixes and adjustments for new mpv versions, fixed compatibility with mpv>=0.39.0

 The original sources can be downloaded from:
   1. https://github.com/squentin/gmusicbrowser